 Article 12 EGN Internal organization

-The EGN is a network with no administration positions such as president, secretary-general, treasurer etc… The rational behind this is to encourage all members of the network to be equally active within the network for the benefit of the network.
-It is to encourage an equal division of responsibilities within the network and to avoid spending time in unnecessary administrative duties that would require some financial support from within the network.
+The EGN is a network with no administration positions such as president, secretary-general, treasurer etc. The rationale behind this is to encourage all members of the network to be equally active within the network for the benefit of the network.
+It aims to encourage the division of responsibilities within the network and to avoid spending time in unnecessary administrative duties that would require some financial support from within the network.

 Article 13 EGN Financing

-13.1 – The cost of members travelling to, and accommodation during, the meetings of the co-ordination committee is born by individual members themselves.
-The Coordination Committee meets 2 times each year and participation of two representatives of each geopark at all meetings is obligatory.
+13.1 – The cost of members travelling to, and accommodation during, the meetings of the Coordination Committee is born by individual members themselves.
+The Coordination Committee meets 2 times each year and participation of two representatives from each geopark at all meetings is obligatory.

-13.2 – The host territory of a meeting pays for all official representatives subsistence.
-On one occasion each year a meeting of the co-ordination committee coincides with the open Annual Conference of the European Geoparks Network which gives all members the opportunity to welcome new members and to discuss with and advise potential candidates.
+13.2 – The host territory of a meeting pays the costs for the subsistence of all official representatives.
+The coincidence between the Coordination Committee Meeting and the Biannual Conference of the European Geoparks Network provides all members with the opportunity to welcome new members and to discuss with and advise potential candidates.

-13.3 – Each member has also to cover an annual promotional fee for the publication and distribution cost of the EGN magazine and other EGN promotional activities.
-Each member will receives copies of the magazine
+13.3 – Each member must also cover an annual promotional fee for the publication and distribution cost of the EGN Magazine and other EGN promotional activities.
+Each member will receive copies of the magazine

 Article 14.
 Communication